 - Do Not Add to Pipeline - The candidate is added to your general CATS database but is not attached to the job order that they applied for.

-- Add Text to Skills - Has the same affect as Add Text to Notes, but text is added to the Skills field instead.
+- Add Text to Skills - Has the same effect as Add Text to Notes, but text is added to the Skills field instead.

 - Set Candidate Source - Allows you to set a specific candidate source instead of using the default "Careers Website", or wherever the candidate would have initially applied.

 Applying Applications to Job Orders

 Within a job order, edit the Applications card to select one or more applications to attach to that job.

 Adding more than one application to a job will still appear as a single application to the candidate.